ramit-mitra/blocklist-ipsets/README.md

 - Publish a consolidated list of active abusive IP address
 - These IPs are being used to attack public servers using known sshd and other exploits
 - This is a list containing IP addresses that should never be allowed to access your server/web applications (IMO)
+- IP address blocking has become a common practice for webmasters who want to prevent their sites from being accessed by malicious visitors.
+This is especially useful for websites that offer services such as ecommerce, dating, or social networking.

 ### Use cases
 - Improve your security by blocking all access from these IP adresses to your infrastructure